A component will be loaded on start if a section (ie.

 You can override a built-in component by having a component with the same name in your

 config/custom_components folder.
-If the build-in component is inside a subfolder, take care to place your customization in a folder with the same name in
+If the built-in component is inside a subfolder, take care to place your customization in a folder with the same name in

 config/custom_components/*folder*.
-Note that overriding build-in components is not recommended and will probably break things!
+Note that overriding built-in components is not recommended and will probably break things!